solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_00_Monitoring.md

 # 05 / Monitoring

 Once the application and database are deployed, the next phase is to manage the new cloud-based data workload resources.
 Management operations include both control plane and data plane activities.
-Control plane activities are related to Azure resources, versus data plane, which is **inside** the Azure resource (in this case MySQL).
+Control plane activities are related to Azure resources, versus the data plane, which is **inside** the Azure resource (in this case MySQL).

 Azure Database for MySQL provides for the ability to monitor both of these types of operational activities using Azure-based tools such as [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/overview), [Log Analytics](https://docs.microsoft.com/azure/azure-monitor/platform/design-logs-deployment), and [Azure Sentinel](https://docs.microsoft.com/azure/sentinel/overview).
 In addition to the Azure-based tools, security information and event management (SIEM) systems can be configured to consume these logs as well.

-Whichever tool is used to monitor the new cloud-based workloads, alerts will need to be created to warn Azure and database administrators of any suspicious activity.
+Whichever tool is used to monitor the new cloud-based workloads, alerts will need to be created to warn administrators of outages, operational performance problems, or any suspicious activity.
 If a particular alert event has a well-defined remediation path, alerts can fire automated [Azure runbooks](https://docs.microsoft.com/azure/automation/automation-quickstart-create-runbook) to address the event.

 ## Azure Monitor

-Administrators and developers employ Azure Monitor to consolidate metrics about the performance and reliability of their Flexible Server instances.
+Azure Monitor is the Azure native platform service that provides a single source for monitoring Azure resources.Administrators and developers employ Azure Monitor to consolidate metrics about the performance and reliability of their stack layers, including Flexible Server instances.

+**Define your strategy**

+Administrators should [plan their monitoring strategy](https://docs.microsoft.com/azure/azure-monitor/best-practices-plan) and configuration for the best results.
+Some data collection and features are free while others have associated costs.
+Focus on maximizing your applications' performance and reliability.
+Identify the signs of failure.
+See [Azure Monitor Pricing](https://azure.microsoft.com/pricing/details/monitor/).

 Once metric data is flowing, use the [Kusto Query Language (KQL)](https://docs.microsoft.com/azure/data-explorer/kusto/query/) query language to query the various log information.
 Administrators unfamiliar with KQL can find a SQL to KQL cheat sheet [here](https://docs.microsoft.com/azure/data-explorer/kusto/query/sqlcheatsheet) or the [Get started with log queries in Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/log-query/get-started-queries) page.